feature-engine/feature_engine/docs/user_guide/discretisation/GeometricWidthDiscretiser.rst

 This discretisation technique is great when the distribution of the variable is right skewed.

-Note: this discretiser needs higher precision, because bins width could be very small.
-With smaller range of the binned values and/or higher number of bins, bigger precision values could be needed.
+Note: The width of some bins might be very small.
+Thus, to allow this transformer to work properly, it might help to increase the precision value, that is, the number of decimal values allowed to define each bin.
+If the variable has a narrow range or you are sorting into several bins, allow greater precision (i.e., if precision = 3, then 0.001; if precision = 7, then 0.0001).

 The :class:`GeometricWidthDiscretiser()` works only with numerical variables.
 A list of variables to discretise can be indicated, or the discretiser will automatically select